Skip to main content

 • Integrity metadata

-The report package renders that artifact for a reviewer, but the artifact itself remains the system of record.
+The report package renders that artifact for a human reader, but the artifact itself remains the canonical record for verification and replay.

 Key ideas to keep separate